"There are two ways to slice easily through life; to believe everything or to doubt everything. Both ways save us from thinking." Alfred Korzybski

 Dark roasted with sweet cream and raw sugar.

 Spent a year as a shepherd at a friends/mentors farm in Vermont.
 Slept in the barn during lambing . . . in November . . . in Vermont.
 Cold.

 My latest accomplishment

-I recently made a nice backdrop for my dart board out over 1,000 wine corks (not all mine!).
-Looks cool and it's a conversation piece in the garage.
+Made a large board with over 1,000 wine corks (not all mine!) for behind my dart board.
+Nice conversation piece in the garage.